(STUDY GUIDE IS AT THE END OF THE NOTES)

 2. A perfectly good God would not have made us with this longing if it were never to be satisfied.

 C. We've become corrupted by sin (empirical).
 In our present condition we don't deserve happiness, and we are not capable of it.
 We need to be changed, somehow cleansed of this sin, saved, in order to achieve happiness.
+So something has got to be done.

 III.
 The Question: If God is omnipotent, why doesn't He just say, "Poof!
 You're saved!"?
 Instead He goes through all this weird rigmarole.
 He debases Himself.
 Surely the Incarnation is inconsistent with Divine Dignity!